nc1z/awesomereads-app/README.md

 ### Deploying With

 - Client deployment with Netlify
-- Server deployment with AWS
+- Server deployment with AWS (AWS S3, Elastic Beanstalk, EC2, RDS)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>